math2001/FileManager/docs/commands.md

 *Font: Droid Sans Mono; Theme: Boxy; Color Scheme: Boxy Yesterday*

-In every cases, the file will be created *from* the current file (so this command does not work if you're file is not saved on the disk).
+In every cases, the file will be created *from* the current file (so this command does not appear if you're file is not saved on the disk).

-*For now, the "auto selection" only works in `HTML`.
-If you wish to see it added in others languages, just [submit a new issue](https://github.com/math2001/FileManager/issues/new)*
+!!! note
+    This automatic selection only works, for now, in the following languages:

+    - html
+    - python
+    - php
+    - javascript
+    - ruby

+    If you'd like to see an other language supported, feel free to submit a [new issue][], or even to create it yourself.
+Please make sure you read the [contribution-guide][] before doing so.

-## Open in browser (`fm_open_in_browser`)
+## Open in browser

+Command: `fm_open_in_browser`

 This command opens up the selected file in the default browser.
-You can run it from the command palette: `File Manager: Open In Browser`, it'll open the current file.
-You can also run it from the Side Bar: it'll open the selected file.
+You can run it from the command
+palette: `File Manager: Open In Browser`, it'll open the current file.
+You can also run it from the Side Bar: it'll open the selected file(s).

-It also, kind of *overwrites* the default `Open in browser` option in the context menu (in fact, it hides default command, and shows the FileManager's command).
+It also kind of *overwrites* the default `Open in browser` option in the context menu (in fact, it hides default command, and shows the FileManager's command).
 Now, you might be wondering:

 > Why do an other command, while an other one exists?